ronitmartin/ronitmartin/README.md

 ###

-<p align="left">I'm a Computer Science student at the University of Leeds, passionate about exploring the realms of coding, machine learning, and building robust applications.</p>
+<p align="left">I'm a Computer Science student at the University of Leeds, passionate about exploring the realms of coding, machine learning, game development, and building robust applications.</p>

 ###